Web Reg Details

 6. Can I look at available classes now, before seeing my advisor?

-Yes and no. Yes for Summer courses, but no for Fall courses.
-The Fall courses are still being prepared and will be ready to view soon.
+Yes.
+The Summer and Fall 2018 courses are now ready to view.
 Please realize, though, that as we get closer to the opening of registration, changes to these courses may happen and new courses may be added, so you will want to check regularly to see what is available.

 If you have any questions about the particular courses for which you should register, or if you have concerns about meeting the appropriate prerequisites, please check with your advisor.